Online Bachelor of Science in Engineering in Biomedical Engineering

 Biomedical engineering courses

 Courses in this math-intensive program focus on engineering and biology topics ranging from biomechanics and bioengineering product design to microbial bioprocess engineering and microbiology.
-In addition to the required core courses, you can explore areas of the biomedical field as you earn 15 engineering elective credits over five classes.
+In addition to the required core courses, you can explore various sub-disciplines within the biomedical engineering field through specialized engineering coursework.

 You’ll also complete a two-part senior design project which allows you to collaborate with a real organization or business.
 You’ll work in a team to engineer a solution for a current health challenge, including conceptualizing, designing, building and testing a prototype.